 I liked the Mass and some of the other music the GSS were doing, so I’d practice the parts at night.
 A few months in, Smith thought he’d try me out on a gig that had proper piano accompaniment.
 In addition to brand new works by living composers, the concert included one of the GSS signature pieces, The Choral New Yorker by Irving Fine.

-The Choral New Yorker has an unusual form: three comic dances and a final long elegy, all settings of works Fine found in an old collection of poems from The New Yorker.
+The Choral New Yorker is made of three comic dances and a final long elegy, all settings of works Fine found in an old collection of poems from The New Yorker.
 Harmonically and rhythmically it is as if the basic shapes of Stravinsky were given an infusion of Gershwin.

 The piano part was extremely fun to play and perfect for my abilities at that time.
-Not only was it a gateway drug into American Classical music, but some of the sounds I discovered in The Choral New Yorker inform my jazz playing today.
+Some of the sounds I discovered in The Choral New Yorker undoubtedly inform my composition and jazz improvisation today.

 Much later, I stumbled across a CRI compilation of composers at the keyboard that included Fine himself playing the “Waltz-Gavotte” movement from Music for Piano.
-I was astonished at the confident and musical pianism on display.
+I was astonished at the confident and musical pianism.
 The music was good, too, but the playing was really the thing.
 Rhythmic and elegant; indeed, almost swinging.
-I tried to find more Fine at the piano but unfortunately only one of the other three movements of Music for Piano, the “Variations,” was recorded.
-Even there I had to search out the old CRI LP as “Variations” has never been reissued on CD.
+Unfortunately only one of the other three movements of Music for Piano, the “Variations,” was recorded and has never been reissued on CD.